wtyjack/my-ir-app/README.md

-# Purdue CS54701 IR_Final
+## Person Attribute Retrieval System
-CS54701 Information Retrieval Final Project - Person Attribute Retrieval
+This is a course project on a IR course.